ayush-wilfred/first-contributions/README.md

 ```

 (The name of the branch does not need to have the word _add_ in it, but it's a reasonable thing to include because the purpose of this branch is to add your name to a list.)
+* Branches are meant for your coding(or experimenting) in safer side.

 ## Make necessary changes and commit those changes